What is an emergency?

-- Difficulty giving birth: Speaks for itself and you need to speak to a vet — urgently.
+- Difficulty giving birth: Speaks for itself, and you need with speak to a vet — urgently.

 - Trauma: Hit by a car?
-Even if the pet seems OK, get him checked for internal bleeding.
+Even if the pet seems OK, get them checked for internal bleeding.

 - A rabbit who stops eating: Rabbits need to eat regularly or their gut shuts down.
-If your rabbit stops eating, treat it as an emergency — the sooner he gets help, the better the outlook.
+If your rabbit stops eating, treat it as an emergency — the sooner they get help, the better the outlook.

 When to Seek Same-Day Attention